 Sydney, NSW 2109, Australia.

-OBJECTIVE: The review seeks to answer the question of whether chiropractic care can reduce symptoms of inattention, impulsivity and hyperactivity for paediatric and adolescent AD/HD.
+Objective The review seeks to answer the question of whether chiropractic care can reduce symptoms of inattention, impulsivity and hyperactivity for pediatric and adolescent AD/HD.

-RESULTS: The search yielded 58 citations of which 22 were intervention studies.
-Of these, only three studies were identified for paediatric and adolescent AD/HD cohorts.
+Results The search yielded 58 citations of which 22 were intervention studies.
+Of these, only three studies were identified for pediatric and adolescent AD/HD cohorts.
 The methodological quality was poor and none of the studies qualified using inclusion criteria.

-CONCLUSION: To date there is insufficient evidence to evaluate the efficacy of chiropractic care for paediatric and adolescent AD/HD.
-The claim that chiropractic care improves paediatric and adolescent AD/HD, is only supported by low levels of scientific evidence.
-In the interest of paediatric and adolescent health, if chiropractic care for AD/HD is to continue, more rigorous scientific research needs to be undertaken to examine the efficacy and effectiveness of chiropractic treatment.
-Adequately-sized RCTs using clinically relevant outcomes and standardised measures to examine the effectiveness of chiropractic care verses no-treatment/placebo control or standard care (pharmacological and psychosocial care) are needed to determine whether chiropractic care is an effective alternative intervention for paediatric and adolescent AD/HD.
+Conclusions To date there is insufficient evidence to evaluate the efficacy of chiropractic care for pediatric and adolescent AD/HD.
+The claim that chiropractic care improves pediatric and adolescent AD/HD, is only supported by low levels of scientific evidence.
+In the interest of pediatric and adolescent health, if chiropractic care for AD/HD is to continue, more rigorous scientific research needs to be undertaken to examine the efficacy and effectiveness of chiropractic treatment.
+Adequately-sized RCTs using clinically relevant outcomes and standardised measures to examine the effectiveness of chiropractic care verses no-treatment/placebo control or standard care (pharmacological and psychosocial care) are needed to determine whether chiropractic care is an effective alternative intervention for pediatric and adolescent AD/HD.

-Even though psychostimulants are the first line of therapy for paediatric AD/HD [2, 12, 22, 23], the evidence reveals that up to 30% of these children do not show clinically significant outcomes, and others experience side-effects [12, 24-28], and need to discontinue their medications [5, 28].
-For these children alternative strategies need to be considered and instigated [5, 27, 29].
+Even though psychostimulants are the first line of therapy for pediatric AD/HD [2, 12, 22, 23], the evidence reveals that up to 30% of these children do not show clinically significant outcomes, and others experience side-effects [12, 24-28], and need to discontinue their medications.
+[5, 28] For these children alternative strategies need to be considered and instigated.
+[5, 27, 29]

-In different surveys conducted around the world, CAM use for AD/HD ranged from 12% in Florida USA , 28% in Shaare Zedek, Israel , 54% in Boston USA , 64% in Perth Australia , and 68% in Melbourne Australia .
-The American Academy of Paediatrics recognised the increasing use of CAM therapies in children and, as a result, assembled a Task Force on Complementary and Alternative Medicine in 2008 to address issues related to the use of CAM for this population .
-This task force found that chiropractic care is one of the most common CAM practices provided at the professional level .
-Other studies have also confirmed this finding [32, 48, 49].
-Up to 10% of the US population seek care from chiropractors for non-musculoskeletal conditions [48, 50, 51].
-Studies have confirmed that up to 14% of all chiropractic visits were for paediatric patients [39, 52], and that chiropractors were the most common CAM providers visited by children and adolescents [31, 52].
-One study indicated that paediatric populations seek chiropractic care predominantly for non-musculoskeletal conditions or when asymptomatic .
+In different surveys conducted around the world, CAM use for AD/HD ranged from 12% in Florida USA , 28% in Shaare Zedek, Israel , 54% in Boston USA , 64% in Perth Australia , and 68% in Melbourne Australia.
+The American Academy of pediatrics recognised the increasing use of CAM therapies in children and, as a result, assembled a Task Force on Complementary and Alternative Medicine in 2008 to address issues related to the use of CAM for this population.
+This task force found that chiropractic care is one of the most common CAM practices provided at the professional level.
+Other studies have also confirmed this finding.
+[32, 48, 49] Up to 10% of the US population seek care from chiropractors for non-musculoskeletal conditions.
+[48, 50, 51] Studies have confirmed that up to 14% of all chiropractic visits were for pediatric patients [39, 52], and that chiropractors were the most common CAM providers visited by children and adolescents.
+[31, 52] One study indicated that pediatric populations seek chiropractic care predominantly for non-musculoskeletal conditions or when asymptomatic.

-A survey conducted in the USA on the presenting complaints of paediatric patients (under 18 years of age) for chiropractic care found that parents consulted chiropractors for their children’s musculoskeletal (MSK) and non-musculoskeletal (non-MSK) conditions in addition to wellness care .
-Of these paediatric chiropractic visits, 44% were for MSK conditions and 56% were for non-MSK conditions .
-In this USA survey, included in the list of the most common non-MSK conditions parents sought chiropractic care for their children was hyperactivity .
+A survey conducted in the USA on the presenting complaints of pediatric patients (under 18 years of age) for chiropractic care found that parents consulted chiropractors for their children’s musculoskeletal (MSK) and non-musculoskeletal (non-MSK) conditions in addition to wellness care.
+Of these pediatric chiropractic visits, 44% were for MSK conditions and 56% were for non-MSK conditions.
+In this USA survey, included in the list of the most common non-MSK conditions parents sought chiropractic care for their children was hyperactivity.

-A survey conducted in Australia of paediatric chiropractic care for children under 18 years of age found that parents (like their American counterparts) also sought care from chiropractors for their children’s MSK and non-MSK complaints .
-Within the Australian survey, parents consulted chiropractors for their children’s non-MSK conditions, and included in that list were irritability, behavioural problems, AD/HD, and learning difficulties .
-These two surveys have found that parents seek chiropractic care for their children’s AD/HD, irritability, attentional and behavioural issues, as well as their learning disabilities from chiropractors, both in Australia, and the USA .
+A survey conducted in Australia of pediatric chiropractic care for children under 18 years of age found that parents (like their American counterparts) also sought care from chiropractors for their children’s MSK and non-MSK complaints.
+Within the Australian survey, parents consulted chiropractors for their children’s non-MSK conditions, and included in that list were irritability, behavioural problems, AD/HD, and learning difficulties.
+These two surveys have found that parents seek chiropractic care for their children’s AD/HD, irritability, attentional and behavioural issues, as well as their learning disabilities from chiropractors, both in Australia, and the USA.

-Although figures appear low, parents are presenting to chiropractors with their children [50,53,55], looking for alternative therapies for AD/HD [42, 43].
-Anecdotally it has been suggested that AD/HD may be managed by chiropractic care, however to date no systematic review on the safety and efficacy of chiropractic care for paediatric and adolescent AD/HD has been conducted.
-A systematic review conducted to determine whether evidence exists for the therapeutic application of manipulation for paediatric health for musculoskeletal and non-musculoskeletal conditions revealed only low levels of scientific evidence .
+Although figures appear low, parents are presenting to chiropractors with their children [50, 53, 55], looking for alternative therapies for AD/HD.
+[42, 43] Anecdotally it has been suggested that AD/HD may be managed by chiropractic care, however to date no systematic review on the safety and efficacy of chiropractic care for pediatric and adolescent AD/HD has been conducted.
+A systematic review conducted to determine whether evidence exists for the therapeutic application of manipulation for pediatric health for musculoskeletal and non-musculoskeletal conditions revealed only low levels of scientific evidence.
 In view of the large numbers of children and adolescents being diagnosed with AD/HD and the increased use of CAM therapies, of which chiropractic care is one of the most common, this review is relevant and important.